BAN-AI-Multics/dps8m/docs/md/licensing.md

   errors and omissions in the contents of this document.

-* **NO WARRANTY OF ANY KIND**, either express or implied, including but not limited to the warranties of non-infringement, merchantability, or fitness for a particular purpose, is given with respect to the contents of this document or the contents of linked external resources.
+* **NO WARRANTY OF ANY KIND**, either express or implied, including but not limited to the warranties of non‑infringement, merchantability, or fitness for a particular purpose, is given with respect to the contents of this document or the contents of linked external resources.
 Linked external resources are not under the control of **The DPS8M Development Team**.